spread-ai/docs-appsmith-fork/docs/reference/widgets/image.md

 You can also display images that dynamically change based on user input or other components, such as widgets or queries.

-*Example:* Suppose you have a Table widget displaying a list of users with their respective image URLs stored in a column.
+For example, Suppose you have a Table widget displaying a list of users with their respective image URLs stored in a column.
 To bind the images, use `{{ '{{ '{{ '{{Table1.selectedRow.image}}' }}` in the Image property, where "Table1" is the name of your table widget, and "image" is the column name containing the image URL.

 <ZoomImage src="/img/imagetable.gif" alt="Display images on table row selection" caption="Display images on table row selection" />